 38. No person may place any written, printed, or painted advertisement, bill, notice, sign, picture, card, or poster on any property under the authority of the Columbia County Forests, Parks, and Recreation Department, without the prior written permission from the Columbia County Forests, Parks, and Recreation Department.
 A Columbia County Forest, Parks, and Recreation official may lawfully remove or destroy, without resort to legal proceedings, any advertisement, bill, notice, sign, picture, card, or poster placed in violation of this rule.

 39. In addition to these rules and regulations, visitors and campers at the park shall obey all federal and state statutes, administrative rules and regulations, County ordinances, orders, resolutions, rules, and regulations, including those governing fishing.

 40. You must be at least 18 years old to make park reservations.

 41. Reservations can be made up to 365 days in advance of the arrival date.

-The above rules and regulations will be enforced by the Director of the Department of Forests, Parks, and Recreation, his/her designee, and the Columbia County Sheriff's Office and any other person authorized by the Board of County Commissioners.
+The above rules and regulations will be enforced by the Director of the Department of Forests, Parks, and Recreation, his/her designee, the Columbia County Sheriff's Office, and any other person authorized by the Board of County Commissioners.
 Any person violating any of the above rules may be instructed to leave the park by a park caretaker (Park Host), the Director of the Department of Forests, Parks, and Recreation, or his/her designee, any on-duty Oregon State Police Officer, any Columbia County Sheriff's deputy, or Columbia County Commissioner, according to the Columbia County Forests, Parks and Recreation Ordinance No. 94-9 as amended.
 Failure to abide by the rules and regulations set forth herein may result in penalties under the Columbia County Enforcement Ordinance and other criminal penalties as provided for under state and federal law.